Sreekanth-SU/solution/readme.md

 **Program to calculate number of strokes required to paint a skyscrapper.**

 Instructions:

 Please make sure Java 8 is installed in your computer.

+Instructions to run the program:

-Use the below command to run the jar.
+Go to the project directory and run the below command

+gradlew build

+cd build/libs

 java -jar solution.jar